 Today we take a tour of Chennai, visiting Fort St. George, the first bastion of British power in India & built in the year 1640 AD by the British East India Company.
 Within the Fort we visit St. Mary's Church, built in the year 1680 & oldest Protestant Church in the East.
 Fort Museum has 10 galleries & displays armoury, old uniforms, crockery & silverware, coins, palanquins, paintings, letters, old prints, etc. Santhome Cathedral, built in 1504, is said to house the remains of St. Thomas the Apostle, who is believed to have visited Madras (Chennai) sometime during 52 AD.
 National Art Gallery, established in the year 1857, is undoubtedly one of the country's finest museums.
 It has sections devoted to geology, archaeology, anthropology, botany, zoology, sculpture & numismatics.
 Kapileshwar Temple, located in Mylapore, the arresting architecture of the Kapileshwar temple is of the Dravidian style.
 The temple is devoted to Lord Shiva.
 Overnight Hotel – Chennai (B)

 Today we drive down to Kanchipuram, one of the seven holy cities in the country.
 It was a city of learning for both Tamil & Sanskrit and was believed to be visited by Hsuan Tsang.
 In ancient times it was called Kachi.
 Once upon a time it had over 1,000 temples, but today there are around a hundred left.
 It is also known for its silk sarees.
 We visit Kailasanatha Temple,built in 8th Century AD.
 It is built in the typical Pallava style, with a pyramidal tower, a pillared hall & vestibule, enclosed by a wall.
 The temple is famous for exquisite carvings & attracts devotees & tourists alike.
 There are 58 small shrines situated around the main shrine, as a compound wall.
 Fresco style paintings adorn the inner walls of the temple.
 Next we visit Ekambaranatha, ancient temple is dedicated to lord Shiva.
 The 57 metres high Raj Gopuram is one of the tallest towers in South India.
 The 3000 year old mango tree inside the temple has 4 branches each yielding different variety of mangoes.

 Before returning to Mahabalipuram we visit Kamakshi Amman Temple, built in 12th century AD, as an important Shakthisthalam, known as Parabrahmaroonpini.
 The main deity is seated on Brahma, Vishnu, Rudra, Eswara & Sadasiva.
+Overnight Hotel – Mahabalipuram (B)